The Masonic Hall (Frimurerlogen), Trondheim

-Left of Our Lady Church is the Masonic hall (Frimurerlogen map).
+To the left of the Our Lady church is the building of the Masonic Lodge (Frimurerlogen on map).
 The construction of the building for meetings of the Lodge began in 1899.
-Project authors - architects Carl Norum and John Christensen, the interiors have developed Axel Guldahl senior.
-The building was opened in 1902 by king Oscar II, Grand Master of masons in Norway and Sweden.
-Since it was built until 1934 part of the building was occupied Trondheim stock exchange, controlled by members of the order.
-The building now used as a concert hall.
+The authors of the project are architects Carl Norum and John Christensen, and the interiors were designed by Axel Gould, Sr. The building was opened in 1902 by king Oscar II, the Grand master of Freemasons in Norway and Sweden.
+From its construction until 1934, part of the building was occupied by the Trondheim stock exchange, which was controlled by members of the order.
+Now the building is used as a concert hall.

-First Lodge in Norway, established in Christiania (now Oslo) Danish-Norwegian king Frederick in 1749.
-In the second half of the 19th century was established lodges in Bergen, Drammen and Trondheim.
-Trondheim Lodge was established in 1882 and was named after the Nordlyset (Northern lights).
-The main aim of his organization, the masons put the improvement of human nature of each of its members, and the establishment of universal brotherhood of enlightened people, through his acts and ideas of non-violent would help build a better world on earth.
-The two main principles of Masonic organizations, non-participation in politics and the confession of the basic precepts of Christianity; but the religious tolerance of the masons is very wide, the official affiliation with any denomination, not even Christian, they do not play a role.
-There are even non-religious Masonic organization, the basis of ideology which constitute the principles of humanism.
-Norwegian Freemasonry different from other your openness - members of the lodges who held state and even religious posts, did not hide his involvement in Freemasonry.
-In a particularly strong position of the Freemasons in Norway was in the early 20th century.
+The first Lodge in Norway was established in Kristiania (now Oslo) by the Danish-Norwegian king Frederick in 1749.
+In the second half of the 19th century, lodges were established in Bergen, Drammen and Trondheim.
+The Trondheim Lodge was established in 1882 and was named Nordlyset (Northern lights).
+The main goal of their organization is the improvement of the human nature of each of their members, as well as the creation of a worldwide brotherhood of enlightened people, which by its actions and ideas would non-violently contribute to the establishment of a better world on earth.
+The two main principles of Masonic organizations are non-participation in politics and professing the basic precepts of Christianity.
+But at the same time, the religious tolerance of masons is extremely broad: the official affiliation of any denomination, even non-Christian, does not play a role for them.
+There are even non-religious Masonic organizations whose worldview is based on the principles of humanism.
+Norwegian Freemasonry differs from others in its openness - members of lodges who held state and even religious posts did not hide their involvement in Freemasonry.
+The position of Freemasons in Norway was particularly strong in the early 20th century.

-Near the building of the Lodge you can see two monuments known to the natives of Trondheim:
+Next to the Lodge building, you can see two monuments to famous natives of Trondheim:

-Across the street is the monument to three-time Olympic champion, repeated world champion, Europe and Norway, the world champion Johan Hjalmar "Hjallis" Andersen.
+Across the road is a monument to three-time Olympic champion, multiple World, European and Norwegian champion and record-breaking speed skater Hjalmar Andersen Hjalmar Johan "Hjallis" Andersen.